losizm/scamper/README.md

 #### Target Handling

-A handler can be added to a target path with or setout a target request method.
+A handler can be added to a target path with or without a target request method.

 ```scala
 import scamper.Implicits.stringToEntity